 Real-time UI

-Function calling described at the previous section gives an unlimited possibilities to create interactive applications that can be controlled by LLMs, executing back-end functions either at the current context (via controller modules) or thru HTTP protocol via RPC modules.
-This article describes one of use-cases of this feature - building a real-time UI that can be updated by LLMs with a text chat or voice interface.
+Function calling framework described at the previous page makes possible to create back-end applications that can be controlled by LLMs, executing handlers either at the current context (via controller modules) or thru HTTP protocol via RPC modules.
+This article describes one of use-cases of this feature - building a real-time UI that can be interacted via text chat or voice interface, updating UI components automatically, while the implementation of the components requires minimal effort.
+This is a safe alternative to the “AI browsers” as the AI cannot execute arbitrary code in the browser, but only invoke pre-defined functions that perform HTTP requests.
+The HTTP requests, in their turn, can be authorized.

 In order to demonstrate this feature, I’ve created a demo project of a kanban board that you can find at GitHub repository .
-The database is going to have only two tables: users and tasks.
+The database, implemented with Postgres and Prisma ORM, is going to have only two tables: users and tasks, while it can be easily extended to include more tables in a real application.
 Note that the described project is just a demo and might need additional optimizations and improvements to be used in production.

 Here’s how you can install and run it locally: